ahmetb/kubernetes-network-policy-recipes/00-create-cluster.md

 **[Google Container Engine (GKE)][gke]** easily lets you get a Kubernetes cluster with Network Policies feature.
 You do not need to install a network policy provider yourself, as GKE configures Calico as the networking provider for you.
-(This feature is currently in alpha.)
+(This feature is currently in beta as of Kubernetes v1.8.)

-To create a GKE cluster with networking policies enabled, run:
+To create a GKE cluster named `np` with networking policies enabled, run:

-    gcloud alpha container clusters create np \
+    gcloud beta container clusters create np \
         --enable-network-policy \
-        --enable-kubernetes-alpha \
-        --cluster-version 1.7.2 \
-        --zone us-central1-b -q
+        --zone us-central1-b

 This will create a 3-node Kubernetes 1.7.0 cluster  named `np`, with alpha features turned on to test out rest of this tutorial.